val-l-hosler/Angular-Udemy-Tutorial-2/README.md

 1. Augmented functionality to improve user experience on the following features: login page, shopping list, edit recipe page, and add a new recipe page.
 2. Fixed the following bugs in the instructor’s project:
-    * Added the ability to edit the shopping list.
     * Ensured that the items on the shopping list are unique and the amount is appropriately updated when adding an ingredient.
     * Ensured that the ingredients per recipe are unique and the amount is appropriately updated when adding an ingredient.
     * Redirected a logged-in user back to their previous page if they refresh the application.